red-scorp/DC-DC/README.md

 # DC-DC project

-This project is intended to implement some simple flexible DC-DC buck and book-boost converters from basic components.
+This project is intended to implement some simple flexible DC-DC buck and buck-boost converters from basic components.
 This project features Excel based component's values calculator.

 ## DCDC-12V5V5A